voschezang/coding-handbook/product-management.md

 - Target market: optimize product for this market
 - Boundary: additional sales, but don't optimize product for this markter
 - Excluded from target

+[Market segmentation](https://en.wikipedia.org/wiki/Market_segmentation) is key because perception of value is subjective.
+In non-segmented markets, customers with high value perception pay just the average price and customers with relatively low value perception will not pay at all.